-The graph to the left shows the number of chronic problem areas requiring regular flushing on a bi-weekly, monthly, weekly. monthly, and quarterly basis since FY 2015.
-The number of areas with chronic discolored water problems has remained relatively constant over the years, with little variation in bi-weekly, monthly, bimonthly, and quarterly flushings.
+The graph to the left shows the number of chronic problem areas requiring regular flushing weekly, on а bi-weekly. monthly. bi-monthly. and quarterly basis since FY 2015.
+The number of areas with chronic discolored water problems has remained relatively constant over the years, with little variation in biweekly, monthly, bi-monthly, and quarterly flushings.
 Areas with weekly flushings have been reduced in number over the past few years.